Resources by Title

 SocINDEX with Full Text is a comprehensive sociology research database that abstracts more than 1300 journals back to 1895 and contains full text for more than 860 journals back to 1908.
 This database also includes full text for more than 830 books and monographs, and full text for over 16,800 conference papers.

 The Songs of America presentation allows you to explore American history as documented in the work of some of our country's greatest composers, poets, scholars, and performers.
 From popular and traditional songs, to poetic art songs and sacred music, the relationship of song to historical events from the nation's founding to the present is highlighted through more than 80,000 online items.
 The user can listen to digitized recordings, watch performances of artists interpreting and commenting on American song, and view sheet music, manuscripts, and historic copyright submissions online.
 The site also includes biographies, essays and curated content, interactive maps, a timeline and teaching resources offering context and expert analysis to the source material.

 Listen to the changes in the “Star Spangled Banner” as played by different bands in different eras.
 Look at the ways in which sheet music cover art documents historical themes.
 Read essays discussing the histories of musical styles.
 Watch videos pairing sound recording with period illustrations.
 All this and more awaits you as the Library of Congress celebrates The Songs of America.

 Know the songs of a country and you will know its history for the true feeling of a people speaks through what they sing.

 – Preface to The Songs of Henry Clay Work (1884)

-The world's most comprehensive source of full text for sports & sports medicine journals, providing full text for 550 journals indexed in SPORTDiscus.
+SPORTDiscus with Full-Text (formerly SPORTDiscus) is the world's most comprehensive source of full text for sports & sports medicine journals, providing full text for 550 journals.
 The definitive research tool for all areas of sports & sports medicine literature with full-text coverage dating back to 1985.